-Lobe-Profile data is virtual "snapshot" of a cam lobe (separate data-sets are used for intake and exhaust lobes).
-Lobe-lift data is recorded at, usually, each degree of camshaft rotation.
-This is accomplished by installing the cam in a special, lathetype fixture designed to measure lifter rise as the cam is rotated on centers.
+Lobe-Profile data is virtual "snapshot" of a single cam lobe (separate data-sets commonly are used for intake and exhaust lobes; exceptions are discussed below.
+Lobe-lift data is recorded at each degree of camshaft rotation.
+This is accomplished by installing the cam in a special lathe-type fixture designed to measure lifter rise as the cam is rotated on centers.
 Audie Technology, and several other companies, manufacture these devices.
 Profile files vary in format, but most contain 360 data points.
 Some profile files also contain data-sets for more than one lobe, centerline data, application info, etc.

-The simulation can Import several common Lobe-Profile file formats.
+This simulation can Import several common Lobe-Profile file formats.

 Supported Cam-Profile Files

 CamPro

 CamProPlus

 Cam Doctor

 S96